Coronavirus FAQs: What's Up With Bubble Dining? Should You Hand Out Halloween Candy?

 That's not all.
 Even though restaurants say they're taking care to sanitize the bubbles after every use, Harris still has worries: "I have concerns about everything being cleaned properly and how often cleaning is happening — especially given that we don't understand everything about COVID sterilization."

-And some questions remain unanswered...like, how long must one air out a bubble to get a good clean after a party leaves?
+And some questions remain unanswered ... like, how long must one air out a bubble to get a good clean after a party leaves?

 And, Clements explains, you're not totally isolated in a dining igloo anyways.
-Presumably, you'd be interacting often with waiters and other restaurant staff, bringing your food and drink.
+Presumably, you would be interacting often with waiters and other restaurant staff, bringing your food and drink.

 "If whoever enters the bubble is diseased, their viral particles are contained in the bubble," Clements says.
 "That ruins the reason for eating outdoors to begin with — dispersal of aerosols by breeze."